WilliamBattsIII/doubleword/doc/CPU.md

 # CPU architecture
 `doubleword` is a 32-bit reduced instruction-set CPU architecture, designed to be simple enough to be understood by one person, while remaining functional enough to run complex software.
 Peripherals are typically accessed through port-mapped I/O. Details on this can be found in `IO.md`.
-Memory values are stored in little-endian byte order. (also: as such, the stack grows "down" in memory) (note to self: endianness is only for memory, so remember to swap bytes in the emulator when loading/storing values to/from registers)
+Memory values are stored in little-endian byte order, as are IO accesses.

 # instruction decoding & instruction set
 `doubleword` instructions are fixed-length, at 32 bits.
 Additionally, instructions should be aligned to 4-byte boundaries and memory accesses must be aligned to their size, otherwise an Alignment Fault will occur.